Ayubur/Automate-React-Native-Android-App-Deployment-Using-Github-Actions/README.md

-To automate the deployment , it requires the use of [Github Actions]([https://docs.github.com/en/actions/security-guides/encrypted-secrets]).
-We Will be needing to use them because:
+To automate the deployment , it requires the use of [Github Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets).
+We will be needing to use them because:
 - We will need to sign our application
 - We are going to give this action permission to submit our built application to the Google Play Store